Find Affordable College Courses

 Full Physical Sciences at Northern Illinois University Report

-Grand Valley State University landed the #10 spot in the 2023 rankings for the best value physical sciences programs.
+Grand Valley State University came in at #10 in this year’s edition of the Best Value Physical Sciences Schools in the Great Lakes Region ranking.
 Located in the suburb of Allendale, GVSU is a public school with a fairly large student population.

-GVSU undergraduate students pay an average of $19,628 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at GVSU are $19,628 per year.
 Physical Sciences majors at GVSU take out an average of $27,063 in student loans while working on their egree.

 Read More…